Mississippi justices: No broad absentee voting during COVID

 People with health conditions including lupus and asthma filed a lawsuit Aug.
 11 in Hinds County Chancery Court.
 Their attorneys from the American Civil Liberties Union of Mississippi and the Mississippi Center for Justice argued that any voter with a preexisting condition should be able to vote absentee because the state health officer, who is a physician, has advised that people with such conditions should avoid large public gatherings.
 The attorneys said such voters should not need individual quarantine orders from another physician, and Owens agreed.

-Secretary of State Michael Watson appealed Owens’ order to the state Supreme Court.
+Secretary of State Michael Watson, a Republican, appealed Owens’ order to the state Supreme Court.

 Attorneys for Watson wrote in the appeal that the state law’s “narrow absentee excuse does not stretch to voters without an underlying ‘physical disability’ just because they have a fear of contracting COVID-19 at the polls, or the voters are voluntarily following public health guidance.”